 If your schedule is pretty open, then demand isn’t likely to be high.
 In this case, focusing on driving demand is probably more important than trying to expand your small business.

 Most small business owners wear multiple hats.
-Therefore, it is often necessary to grow your small business in order to hire the staff so the business can start to run without you.
+Therefore, it is often necessary to grow your small business in order to hire the talent so the business can start to run without you.

 The key is to grow your small business without significant disruption to your current business due to distraction, inattention, or the like.
 This is usually the most difficult point, and where we’ve helped many businesses manage this process.